LucDemortier/LucDemortier.github.io/_posts/2017-04-30-WindPower.md

 Suppose that the hackathon was still going on, and that you had to choose a model for the (hidden) private leaderboard.
 Which one would you choose?
 The winner gets an iPad and a job offer at H2O...

-Based on the public leaderboard one could go with either Random Forest 2 or GAMLSS.
-On the other hand XGBoost is not too far behind, and definitely provides the best fit on the training data (Figure 9).
+Based on the public leaderboard one could go with either Random Forest 2 or GAMLSS, or even XGBoost.
 Tough choice?
 Unfortunately hindsight only adds to the difficulty.
 Take a look at the private leaderboard:

 {% marginnote "WTMN-5" "Table 4: Root-mean-square errors on the public and private leaderboards for the models described in this post.
 These numbers can be compared with the top private leaderboard score obtained by the winner of the hackathon: RMSE=0.169463." %}